NikitaVr/burnmywallet/README.md

 ## XMTP Integration

 We have modified the sample XMTP Client to include the ability to see if a person you are chatting with has been hacked, to prevent impersonation.
-[You can check it out here](https://github.com/NikitaVr/example-chat-react-burn-my-wallet)
+You can [try the demo with Rinkeby here](https://xmtp-example-chat-with-burn-my-wallet.vercel.app/) and the [source code here](https://github.com/NikitaVr/example-chat-react-burn-my-wallet).

 ### License